 Best grown in organically rich, medium to wet soils in full sun to part shade.
 Tolerant of a wide range of soils, including swampy or boggy conditions.
 Trim roots with a spade and promptly remove root suckers if colonial spread is undesired.
 Best yellow stem color occurs on young stems.
 Although pruning is not required, many gardeners choose to remove 20-25% of the oldest stems in early spring of each year to stimulate growth of new stems which will display the best yellow color.
 As an alternative to annual pruning, some gardeners prune all stems close to the ground in early spring every 2-3 years to renew.
 Any loss of flowers through spring pruning is not terribly significant since the small flowers of this dogwood are rather ordinary.

-This yellowtwig dogwood cultivar is a compact shrub which grows to a maximum size of 5-6 feet tall by 5-6 feet wide with a spreading, stoloniferous habit.
-The outstanding ornamental feature of this plant is its bright yellow winter stems which are particularly showy against a snowy backdrop.
-Tiny white flowers appear in flat-topped clusters (to 2.5” diameter) in late spring, with sparse, intermittent, additional flowering sometimes continuing into summer.
-Flowers give way to clusters of whitish (sometimes with a bluish tinge) drupes in late summer.
+Cornus sericea, commonly known as red twig dogwood or red osier dogwood, is an upright-spreading, suckering shrub that typically grows in the absence of pruning to 6-9’ tall with a slightly larger spread.
+With the exception of the lower midwest and deep South, this species is native to much of North America where it is typically found growing in wet swampy areas, wetland margins or along lakes and rivers.
+Ovate to lanceolate, medium to dark green leaves (2-5” long) acquire interesting shades of red to orange eventually fading to purple in autumn.
+Reddish stems turn bright red in winter and are particularly showy against a snowy backdrop.
+Tiny, fragrant, white flowers appear in flat-topped clusters (cymes to 2.5” diameter) in late spring, with sparse, intermittent, additional flowering sometimes continuing into summer.
+Flowers give way to clusters of whitish (sometimes with a bluish tinge) drupes in summer.
 Fruit is quite attractive to birds and is generally considered to have as much if not more ornamental interest than the flowers.
-Ovate to lanceolate, dark green leaves (2-4" long) turn an attractive reddish purple in autumn.

 Susceptible to leaf and twig blights.
 Scale, leaf miners and bagworms are occasional insect pests.